 May be focal, generalized, or unclear

 A fundamental principle is that seizures may be either focal or generalized.
 Focal seizures originate within networks limited to one cerebral hemisphere (note that the term partial seizures is no longer used).
 Generalized seizures arise within and rapidly engage networks distributed across both cerebral hemispheres.
 Focal seizures are usually associated with structural abnormalities of the brain.
 In contrast, generalized seizures may result from cellular, biochemical, or structural abnormalities that have a more widespread distribution.
-There are clear exceptions in both cases, ...
+There are clear exceptions in ...